 - Precipitation: 21% to 45%

 As mentioned earlier, there will be a huge decrease in the amount of rainfall during the course of the month.
+This has change in Kerala Weather during this month.
 Chances of rainfall will drop from 45% at the beginning of the month to 21% towards the end of the month.
 Kerala is likely to receive about 192mm of rain in November which will be spread across 13 days.
 This means it’s less likely to rain during your trip to Kerala.
 If it does rain, there’s a 71% probability that you are going to experience a thunderstorm.

 The cloud cover decreases along with the possibility of rain through the month.
 Cloud cover will drop from 54% to 41% during the course of the month.
 If you’re planning your Kerala trip towards the end of November, you can expect to see quite a bit of sunshine.